 I am uncomfortable with the implication that using a living human being as dog food is acceptable so long as one does it for the ‘right reasons’.
 This kind of moral relativism—where a protagonist committing an atrocity is Right but an antagonist committing the same atrocity is Wrong—is the result of poor writing.
 They simultaneously want a moral framework that determines Good Guys from Bad Guys but are unwilling to commit to the necessary implication that actions are also moral or immoral.
 Instead, The Right Thing To Do™ amounts to whatever the hero decides to do.

 This isn’t to say that Martin’s books are not morally grey, they are.
 Jaime seems to genuinely love Cersei in the books.
-His relationship with Cersei is also all kinds of fucked up for both of them.
+His relationship with Cersei is also all kinds of messed up for both of them.
 Arya’s journey from frightened, angry girl to emotionless killer is meant to make us uncomfortable even as it fulfills a desire to see the Stark family avenged for its losses.

 Very few of Martin’s characters (including the protagonists) are entirely black or white.
 At the same time, there are morally objectionable actions regardless of who is committing them.
 Gregor Clegane rapes an innkeeper’s daughter then gives her to his men.
 This is wrong.
 Tyrion rapes a sex slave.
 Tyrion’s rape of the slave is not magically made acceptable because Tyrion, one of the protagonists, is doing it.
 It’s still morally wrong.